 Homicide Criminal Defense in Oakland County

-If you’re facing homicide charges, you’re future is at stake.
+If you are facing homicide charges, then your future is at stake.
 This crime carries harsh penalties, including life in prison.
-It’s imperative you hire Attorney J. Dallo to represent you in you in court.
+It is imperative you hire Attorney J. Dallo to represent you in court.
 Remember, everyone accused of a crime is innocent until proven guilty.
 This means you still have rights, one of which is to defend yourself against the charges.
 I can evaluate the details of your case and form an appropriate defense strategy to either fight for acquittal or lessen the extent of your punishment.

 As an attorney, I have the know-how and experience needed to provide a unique approach to each homicide case.
-I understand the complexity of your situation and will work hard to give you hope and ensure your rights aren’t violated.
+I understand the complexity of your situation and will work hard to give you hope and ensure your rights are not violated.

 Types of Homicide and Their Penalties

 Homicide, also known as murder, involves the killing of another person.
-However, this crime isn’t always straightforward.
+However, this crime is not always straightforward.
 There are a number of different types of homicide, each carrying different penalties.
-The type of murder charge you’re facing will play a huge part in the defense strategy I craft.
+The type of murder charge you are facing will play a huge part in the defense strategy I craft.
 The following are the primary types of murder charges and associated penalties.

 What sets this charge apart from the rest and makes it the most severe is intent.
 First-degree murder in the state of Michigan is premeditated.
 This could mean a premeditated killing or murder that occurred during the act of another crime such as robbery, child abuse, arson, or kidnapping.
 It also includes the murder of an on-duty peace officer.
 If found guilty, this charge is punishable by life in prison without the eligibility of parole.